 At a hearing that followed, the CCC denied all of Shear’s permits, citing non-conformance with the LCP’s ESHA policies, inadequate water and wastewater access, and a special condition placed on the County’s wastewater facility that prohibits new sewer service to “undeveloped properties.”

 The Coastal Act allows sensitive habitat determinations only through legislative adoption by the local government of an official designating map.
 The County has never adopted such a map for Shear’s land and has not otherwise designated Shear’s property as sensitive habitat.
-The Act also prohibits the CCC from legislative acts such as designating sensitive habitats and restricts the agency’s appellate authority to review local government actions only for inconsistency with the certified LCP or Coastal Act.
-In other words, the CCC cannot ignore, override, or change the plain terms of an LCP under the guise of a single permit appeal.
+The Act also prohibits the Commission from legislative acts such as designating sensitive habitats and restricts the agency’s appellate authority to review local government actions only for inconsistency with the certified LCP or Coastal Act.
+In other words, the Commission cannot ignore, override, or change the plain terms of an LCP under the guise of a single permit appeal.

 Shear Development sued in state court, arguing the Commission ignored the County’s LCP by rejecting the official designating maps—which do not encompass Shear’s properties—and relying instead on a single figure that shows the location of “dune sands” within the County.
 Shear also argued the Commission abused its discretion in applying the LCP’s language and failed to support its findings with any substantial evidence.
 Further, the County intervened in the state court as amicus, supporting Shear’s interpretation of the LCP, and arguing that the Commission was overriding the language of the LCP that it had certified years before.